What Does "Nit" Mean in Code Review? Definition, Examples, Etiquette

 Frequently Asked Questions

-They can be, when used sparingly.
-Nits reinforce standards and readability, but they should complement-not replace-feedback about correctness, security, and system design.
+- Used sparingly, yes.
+They reinforce consistency and readability but should complement—not replace—feedback on correctness, security, and design.

 Nit comments once served as the safety net for polish; now they are better handled by automation.
 Propel actively protects developers from nit fatigue, filtering or fixing the distracting details, so your team keeps the conversation centered on the decisions that move the product forward.